AnirudhSGopal/Ecommerce-Platform/README.md

 ## 📌 Overview

-This project is a fully functional **Grocery Delivery E-commerce Website** built using the **MERN stack** — **MongoDB, Express, React, and Node.js**.
+This project is a fully functional **Water Delivery E-commerce Website** built using the **MERN stack** — **MongoDB, Express, React, and Node.js**.
 The application supports online browsing and ordering of groceries, with a complete seller/admin dashboard, Stripe-based payments, and full deployment on Vercel.

 ### Key Highlights: